Jian Ping Gong, et al.

 When used as internal prostheses, fabrics have many issues with

 regards to tearing, failing, and degrading.
-Often to prevent this,
+Often to prevent

-resists cell adhesion.
+non-toxic, and resists cell adhesion.

 The composite of the present invention has various utilities.